maximxlss/maximxlss/README.md

 - Linux, Docker, basic deploy.

 ### Employment
-I don't plan to seek employment until 2026 to focus on my education.
+I don't plan to be employed until 2026 to focus on my education.